 About David Cormack

 David’s background includes being communications and policy manager for the Greens in 2015/16.
 He was InternetNZ's head of Communications and Government Relations.
-David has been the Managing Partner of Draper Cormack Group for five years now and worked with a variety of clients and with many MPs across the political spectrum.
+David has been the Managing Partner of Draper Cormack Group for more than six years and works with a variety of clients and with many MPs across the political spectrum.

 This is a Community Comms Collective workshop for not-for-profits and collective volunteers hosted by Volunteer Wellington and supported by Cabix Communications and JacksonStone & Partners.
 We are grateful for their support and for our speaker giving his time and talent pro bono.

-St John's in the City conference room is wheelchair accessible.
+St John's in the City conference room is wheelchair accessible - please contact the Church Office with any queries.

 Image credit: Ulrich Lange, Bochum, Germany, CC BY-SA 3.0, via Wikimedia Commons